kotakotik22/XYKey/README.md

 - Send your position to chat with a name (e.g. ``Home: 105 64 -90``)

 All of the Russian translations were made by [Husker](https://github.com/TheHusker).
 You can join his Discord server [here](https://discord.gg/53ZxcjgPFK)

+This mod is centered around keybinds, and I would recommend the [Controlling mod](https://www.curseforge.com/minecraft/mc-mods/controlling) to manage your keybinds